 A cross-functional team is one with a variety of skills, abilities and experience, so that they can develop their scope (stories, features, “product backlog items”, whatever) by themselves, without help from others.
 This is a good idea, and part of a smart but subtle agenda in Agile that we should move away from silo specialist teams that you usually get on Waterfall projects.
 The “database team”, the “front-end team”, the “integration team”, etc.

-The problem is how wide this responsibility is assumed to be.
-At many organisations doing Agile, they will have cross-functional teams, but the border ends at the channel level.
-Beyond that is the SOA layer, and that involves the SOA team, who are their own people doing their own thing in their own way.
 From an engineering perspective, the SOA integration services are beyond the scope of the channel deliverables.
-Developers can work with stubs for these services, integrate with them and test against them in a SIT (System Integration Testing) environment, and declare our team to be cross-functional from a strict engineering perspective, but I think that’s a bit of a cop-out.
-It’s not what we should really call a “full stack” team.
-Full stack means your team builds and owns the functionality all the way to the backend systems.
+Developers can work with stubs for these services, integrate with them and test against them in a SIT (System Integration Testing) environment, and declare our team to be cross-functional from a strict engineering perspective.

 It’s not just about SOA or an integration layer: you might have a security layer, a logging layer, an analytics layer, and so on, depending on your application’s pipeline.
 Full stack means you own it all, from the very top to the very bottom.
 Assembling a truly full stack team like that could be very difficult, depending on the size of the organisation and complexity of the technology.